ka4ep/Lexical.Localization/docs/BestPractices/ClassLibraryHybrid/README.md

 ```

 ## Classes
 For inversion of control, the class library can use IStringLocalizer abstractions.
-The non-dependency injection instance is acquired from *LibraryLocalization* if *localizer* is null.
+The non-dependency injection instance is acquired from *Localization* if *localizer* is null.

 ```csharp
 using Microsoft.Extensions.Localization;